-These actions led to an unprecedented independent review of the dam by the World Bank, which concluded in 1991 that the project was ill-conceived.
+These actions led to an unprecedented independent review of the dam by the World Bank, which concluded, in 1991, that the project was ill-conceived.
 Unable to meet the Bank’s environmental and resettlement guidelines, the Indian government canceled the final installment of the World Bank’s $450 million loan.
-In 1993 Patkar and the other activists forced the central government to conduct a review of all aspects of the project.
+In 1993, Patkar and the other activists forced the central government to conduct a review of all aspects of the project.
 Meanwhile, the sluice gates to the dam were closed in 1993, in defiance of court orders, and water was impounded behind the dam.

 As an outgrowth of her work to stop dam construction, Patkar has helped establish a network of activists across the country—the National Alliance of People’s Movements.

-Learn more about the Narmada:
+Learn more about the Narmada: Friends of the Narmada